Vonage/vivid-3/libs/components/src/lib/layout/README.md

 With `fit`, when there are not enough grid items to fill the number of tracks created, those empty tracks are collapsed.

+With `fill`, the empty tracks remain and take up space in the layout.

 With `fill`, everything is the same as `fit`, except empty tracks are not collapsed.

 - Type: `'fit'` | `'fill'`